wamp-proto/wamp-proto/spec/basic.md

  * `Arguments` is list of application-level event payload elements.
 The list may be of zero length.
  * `ArgumentsKw` is a dictionary containing application-level event payload, provided as keyword arguments.
 The dictionary may be empty.

+If the *Broker* is able to fulfill and allowing the publication, the *Broker* will send the event to all current *Subscribers* of the topic of the published event.

+By default, publications are unacknowledged, and the *Broker* will not respond, whether the publication was successful indeed or not.
+This behavior can be changed with the option `PUBLISH.Options.acknowledge|bool` (see below).

 *Example*

     [16, 239714735, {}, "com.myapp.mytopic1"]